DataBiosphere/cgp-deployment/README.md

 ### AWS Tasks

-Make sure you do the following:

-* assign an Elastic IP (a static IP address) to your instance
+1. Assign an Elastic IP (a static IP address) to your instance.
-* open inbound ports on your security group
-    * 80 <- world
-    * 22 <- world
-    * 443 <- world
-    * all TCP <- the elastic IP of the VM (Make sure you add /32 to the Elastic IP)
+2. Open inbound ports on your security group.
+Use the table below as a guide.
+Make sure you add /32 to the Elastic IP.
-    * all TCP <- the security group itself

-The following security settings are recommended:

 | Type | Port | Source | Description |
 | --- | --- | --- | --- |